 The construction of the Hopkinsville Sportsplex was recommended as a needed and viable addition to our community by Pinnacle Indoor Sports, LLC in 2016.
 The determination was reached after Pinnacle conducted a series of reports for the City of Hopkinsville, including a market feasibility study, pro forma and economic impact report.
 Pinnacle has conducted over 200 market feasibility studies throughout the U.S. and has recommended moving forward in about 50% of the studies.
 Pinnacle concluded that there is ample local & regional market support to construct an open concept, multi-sport facility in Hopkinsville.

-An approximate 2.7-mile trail expansion running from the existing Pardue Lane Trailhead to the Tie Breaker property was rated the third highest priority community recreation project by Hopkinsville’s 12-member Sports Tourism Committee.
-The project would extend the trail past multiple apartment complexes and densely populated neighborhoods; approach local high and middle schools; and connect important community amenities and destinations such as the Softball Complex, the Aquatic Center, and Christian County Public School’s Stadium of Champions.
-Local rail trail construction has enjoyed over a decade of widespread public support with private fundraising from over 100 unique sponsors pledging $344,257 (95.2% of which has been collected) for Phase I completed in 2014.
+An approximate 1.7-mile trail expansion running from the existing Pardue Lane Trailhead to Foston Chapel Road property, the project would extend the trail past multiple apartment complexes and densely populated neighborhoods; approach local high and middle schools; and connect important community amenities and destinations.
+Local rail trail construction has enjoyed over a decade of widespread public support with private fundraising from over 100 unique sponsors pledging $344,257 (99.59% of which has been collected) for Phase I completed in 2014.

 This project would improve residential access to free recreational outlets; encourage more mobile lifestyles for citizens of all ages; attract home seekers, especially Fort Campbell-affiliated families and young professionals, to relocate to Hopkinsville; and increase real property values of trail-adjacent lots.